schuerstedt/Backlog.md/BACKLOGSESSION.md

 ## Overview

-When you run `backlogsession`, all operations happen in a dedicated `backlogsession/` subdirectory with its own:
+When you run `backlogsession` or start the session MCP server, all operations happen in a dedicated date-based subdirectory (`backlogsession-YYYY-MM-DD`) with its own:
 - Task backlog
 - Configuration (with custom workflow columns)
 - Git history (within the session directory)
 - File structure

+**Daily Sessions**: Each day gets its own session directory.
+If you've already created a session today, it will be reused.
+This allows you to organize work by day while maintaining continuity within the day.

 This isolation allows you to:
 - Test task management scenarios safely
 - Give AI agents a sandbox for task experimentation
 - Run temporary project planning sessions
 - Use custom workflow columns without affecting main backlog
+- Organize work by day with automatic session creation

 ## Installation